If only you could yourself see your own selfish being! If only you could realise you are being selfish in a relationship.

 7. Your needs always come ‘first’

 Being self-centred you have come to believe that your needs are over and above everyone else’s needs.
-You feel no one is going through a difficult problem than you are, and no one has any challenge in their lives.
+You feel no one is going through a difficult problem then you are, and no one has any challenge in their lives.
 It is only you, and that is why your needs should be addressed first.
 So much so that after initial resentment, your partner himself starts to place your needs above everyone else.

 That, my friend, is another strong indicated of how selfish you are, and how un-thoughtful you have become as a person.

-8. You guilt trip your partner frequently
+8. Your guilt-trip your partner frequently

-This is not only detrimental to a relationship, but also your partner since guilt tripping is a form of passive aggression too.
+This is not only detrimental to a relationship but also your partner since guilt tripping is a form of passive aggression too.